gyancr7/wiredsister.github.io/_posts/2016-02-14-dear-ocaml-i-love-you.md

 ![Duck Love](/images/duck-love.gif)

-I decided to write this blog post because I'm so head over heels for OCaml I just had to pause and share the love.
+I decided to write this blog post because I'm so head over heels for OCaml that I just had to pause and share the love.
 By the end of this post, I hope you're vomiting glitter and on the functional programming hype train.

-It might help the reader to know that my previous jobs were JavaScript engineering positions (Angular, jQuery, Node, the usual suspects you waste countless hours debugging) so if I mispronounce some type theory thing, you have permission to roll your eyes.
+It might help the reader to know that my previous jobs were JavaScript engineering positions (Angular, jQuery, Node, the usual suspects in which you waste countless hours debugging) so if I mispronounce some type theory thing, you have permission to roll your eyes.

 In my past-life (a few months ago), I constantly felt like web development was... too hard.
 Like sisyphus rolling a boulder uphill to the end of time hard.
 Don't get me wrong-- I loved a lot of the tools I worked with.
 I like Backbone, I think SASS is the beesknees, and the Node eco-system is dope.